Praem brought me round by slapping me in the face.

 I was always quite relieved the werewolf was on our side.

 “Cute as hell, isn’t it?”
 Raine added with a smirk.
 “I like the little ears on the hood.”
-She snuck past my guard to flip the hood back up, messing my hair, before darting away beyond range of my swatting hands.
+She snuck past my guard to flip the hood back up, messing up my hair, before darting away beyond range of my swatting hands.

 “Raine!”
 I flustered and yanked the hood off my head.
 “Stop it!”